MEET OUR 2022 SUMMER COACHES!

 * MASKS ARE NO LONGER REQUIRED AND WILL BE OPTIONAL FOR ALL COACHES.

 Tufts University Head Coach, Cora Thompson, has enthusiastically guided the Jumbos to their current place among the region and country’s best.
-Since her first season in 2002, Tufts has compiled an outstanding 415-138 record for a .750 winning percentage.
-Also in that span, the Jumbos have posted a 144-36 record (for a .800 winning percentage) in the New England Small College Athletic Conference (NESCAC) regular season play, have competed in the conference playoffs 19 straight seasons, have earned 10 NCAA Tournament berths (including four "Sweet 16" & three "Elite 8" Appearances) in the last 14 years, and have been ranked the #1 Division III team in New England during six of the last ten seasons with a 2021 Final AVCA ranking of10th in the country out of 400+ teams overall.
+Since her first season in 2002, Tufts has compiled an outstanding 438-144 record for a .753 winning percentage.
+Also in that span, the Jumbos have posted a 153-37 record (for a .805 winning percentage) in the New England Small College Athletic Conference (NESCAC) regular season play, have competed in the conference playoffs 20 straight seasons, have earned 11 NCAA Tournament berths (including five "Sweet 16" & three "Elite 8" Appearances) in the last 14 years, and have been ranked the #1 Division III team in New England during seven of the last eleven seasons.
+In 2021, Tufts finished with a Final AVCA national ranking of 10th in the country only to follow it up with another outstanding high ranking of 13th in 2022 out of 400+ teams overall.

 Thompson was also named New England Coach of the Year (2008, 2016 & 2019) as well as AVCA Regional Coach of the Year for the 3rd time in 4 years (2016, 2017 & 2019).
 She has also previously been tagged as ECAC Coach of the Year in 2014.